ercbk/nested-cross-validation-comparison/README.md

 during nested cross-validation is only in service of algorithm selection.
 Kuhn-Johnson uses majority vote.
 Whichever set of hyperparameter values has been chosen during the inner-loop tuning procedure the most often is the set used to fit the final model.
+The other diffferences are just the number of folds/resamples used in the outer and inner loops which are essentially just tuning parameters.

 Various elements of the technique affect the run times and performance.
 These include: